 Social Rights, Health and Environment Directorate

-Democratic stability and security depend on the full enjoyment of human rights by everyone.
-This includes social justice, health and a clean, healthy and sustainable environment.
-Addressing fundamental challenges for present and future generations is a priority for our Directorate.
+Democratic stability and security depend on the full realisation of human rights by everyone.
+These rights include access to social justice, health, and a clean, sustainable environment.
+Tackling fundamental challenges for both present and future generations is a central priority for our Directorate.

-The Council of Europe has played a pioneering global role in developing standards in emerging and new policy areas.
-We have a strong track record in protecting social rights, public health and the environment through a number of unique instruments which form the basis of our action.
-Our Directorate is determined to make an effective contribution to addressing current and future challenges in our field."
+The Council of Europe has a longstanding important role in developing standards in emerging policy areas.
+We have a proven track record of protecting social rights, public health, and the environment through unique legal and policy instruments that guide our actions.
+With this foundation, our Directorate is committed to contributing effectively to overcoming present and future challenges in our areas of expertise."

 Social rights